-Are you ready for some world-class sceneries of mountain peaks, the deepest lakes, lush forests and photogenic coastlines?
+Are you ready to feel like in a dream?
+The South Island offers mountain peaks, the deepest blue lakes, lush forests and beyond stunning coastlines.

 The South Island was my favourite, the mountains are crazy beautiful, the wineries are delicious, and the WHOLE road trip was just “WOW”, it was honestly hard to look down because the landscapes are insane!

 On cloud wine, no literally!
 Some wineries are so high up you feel like you’re in the clouds, and the wine…..wow, every glass we had was delicious. 🍷

 Ok, shall we get into it?!